dotnet/runtime-assets/src/Microsoft.DotNet.Installer.Windows.Security.TestData/TestData/readme.md

 This file is dual signed with the .NET Foundation and Microsoft 3rd Party Application SHA2 certificates.
 It's used to test some of the CLI installer logic to verify trusted origanizations.

+## Tampered.msi

+Signed MSI from .NET Runtime, edited in Orca to change the ProductName in the Properties table and should invalidated the signature.